Basspistol/basspistol.com/_drafts/lets-make-sandwiches-on-the-glance-floor.md

 Feel free to invite your friends and close ones\!
 You can invite everyone, even the few sane people who still boycott Facebook\! (so long as you have an email, spam-free guarantee) using the button bellow\!

-Looking forward to meet you on the Glance-Floor\!
+Looking forward to see you on the Glance-Floor\!